code-carol/typescript/README.md

 - "strictNullChecks", variables can only have null or undefined values if they are explicitly assigned those values.

 - "include" that determines what files the compiler applies the rules to.
 In this case ["**/*.ts"] means the compiler should check every single file that has a .ts extension.

+- "outDir" add the js files to a folder in your directory

+- "noUnusedLocals" shows all the variables that are not being used